-Vanderbilt (VU and VUMC collaboratively) may nominate one candidate for the Rita Allen Foundation Scholars Award Program.
+Vanderbilt (VU and VUMC collaboratively) anticipates the opportunity to nominate one candidate for the Rita Allen Foundation Scholars Award Program.
 The foundation supports early-career biomedical scholars doing pioneering research.
-This award typically provides $550,000 over five years for young investigators involved in research for the cure and treatment of diseases in the fields of cancer, immunology and neuroscience.
+This award typically provides $550,000 over five years for young investigators involved in research in the cure and treatment of diseases in the fields of cancer, immunology and neuroscience.

 - Candidates should be independent investigators in the early stages (preferably in the first three years) of a tenure-track faculty appointment.

-- Candidates must have received committed startup funds from their respective institutions.
+- Candidates must have received committed startup funds and lab space from their respective institutions.

 - Scholars may not accept an award from the Beckman Young Investigator Program, Pew Scholars Program in the Biomedical Sciences, Searle Scholars Program or Vallee Scholars Program that would take effect beginning in year one of the RAF award.

 - The foundation discourages repeat nominations of candidates not chosen in previous years.

 Visit the foundation’s website for full eligibility and application guidelines.

 Anyone interested in being considered as Vanderbilt’s nominee must submit the following (in a single PDF) to LSO@vanderbilt.edu by 5 p.m. on July 23, 2020.

 1. Brief research plan including summary budget; two pages max, references may be included on a separate page